uwishemajustine/Delani-Studio-project/README.md

 ### by **UWISHEMA Justine**
 <h2>Description</h2>
 ### Delani-studio
-Delani studio is a studio that provide software related services.It has a team of qualified software engineers who develop and design high quality applications.
+Delani studio is a studio that provide software related services.
+And it helps to learn more of jquery concepts.
 ## Setup Installation Required
 *GOOGLE CHROME
 *UBUNTU